-During fiscal year 2014, the Company made a minority investment of \$0.3 million in the convertible debt of a privately-held U.S. based company.
+During fiscal years 2014 and 2015, the Company made a minority investment of \$0.3 million and \$0.2 million in the convertible debt of a privately-held U.S. based company.
 The Company classified this investment as trading securities.
-(See Note 3.)
+(See Note 3).

 During fiscal year 2014, the Company made a minority investment of \$5.0 million in the equity of a privately-held U.S. based company.
-This minority equity investment is accounted for under the cost method due to ownership less than 20% and lack of significant influence and is included on the consolidated balance sheets in other long-term assets.
-The Company evaluated the investment for other-than-temporary impairment as of January 2, 2015 and determined that no impairment existed.
+This minority equity investment is accounted for under the cost method due to ownership less than 20% and lack of significant influence and is included on the condensed consolidated balance sheets in other long-term assets.
 Additionally, the Company determined that the equity investment contained embedded derivatives.
 The accounting treatment of derivative financial instruments requires that the Company record the fair value of the derivatives as of the inception date of the equity investment and to adjust the fair value as of each subsequent balance sheet date.
-As of January 2, 2015, the Company determined the embedded derivatives had no value, consistent with prior periods and the inception date.
+As of April 3, 2015, the Company determined the embedded derivatives had no value, consistent with prior periods and the inception date.